johnko/pwgen/README.md

 pwgen
 =====

-my terrible pwgen, lists a bunch of generated passwords
+my terrible pwgen, generate a list of passwords